poezio/poezio/doc/source/commands.rst

     /close
         Close the tab.

-        .. note:: The /close command will work everywhere, except in the Roster tab, which can’t be closed.
+        .. note:: The /close command will work everywhere, except in the Contact list tab, which can’t be closed.

 .. _chattab-commands: